 Although the original score by Henry Jackman is a slightly missed opportunity to have a classic eight-bit score to further fit with the video game narrative, the film’s soundtrack still features plenty of great tracks, which just like the film’s visuals, alter depending-on which video game world the characters are currently inside.
 As outside of the generally enjoyable tracks: ‘Wreck-It Ralph’ and ‘Messing with the Program,’ the score occasionally gets quite creative, even having an original theme created for the kart-racing game: ‘Sugar Rush’ by J-pop band: ‘AKB48’ (as the fictional video game is manufactured in Japan).

 Whilst the animation itself is visually stunning and brimming with small details as with nearly every animated Disney film, the main flaw ‘Wreck-It Ralph’ suffers from its without a doubt its story structure.
 As what may throw many viewers-off is that the film begins focused entirely on ‘Ralph’ and his journey, before then quickly and drastically changing direction to focus more on ‘Vanellope’ and her desire to become a playable ‘Sugar Rush’ racer, which can be a little jolting when recalling the film’s first act.

 Overall, ‘Wreck-It Ralph’ may not always use its signature concept to its best extent, and can often go too far when it comes to some of its immature or video game-related humour.
 Yet the film’s delightful characters, gorgeous and distinctive locations and beautiful animation all manage to save the film from its faults.
-A 7/10 in total.
-Despite not going-down as successfully with audiences as films like ‘Frozen’ or ‘Zootropolis’ for example, I still feel ‘Wreck-It Ralph’ is worth grabbing a joystick for should you get the chance.
+So despite ‘Wreck-It Ralph’ not going-down as successfully with audiences as ‘Frozen’ or ‘Zootropolis’ for example, I still feel the film is worth grabbing a joystick for should you get the chance.
+Final Rating: 7/10.